 Tyron Woodley 1, 2021

 Jake’s next biggest challenge would be his bout against former five-time UFC champ Tyron Woodley.
-This bout had all kinds of trash-talk leading up to fight night — including a hilarious bet between the two opponents that would have Woodley getting ‘I love Jake Paul’ tattooed on himself if he lost.
+This fight had all kinds of trash-talk leading up to clash night — including a hilarious bet between the two opponents that would have Woodley getting ‘I love Jake Paul’ tattooed on himself if he lost.

-Paul, however, wasn’t satisfied with the commission’s ruling and wanted his knockout… which he got in their eventual rematch.
+Paul, however, wasn’t pleased with the commission’s ruling and wanted his knockout… which he got in their eventual rematch.

 Tyron Woodley 2, 2021

 Initially, Jake was scheduled to take his next fight against British boxer and reality TV star Tommy Fury, but a last-minute injury caused the Brit to bow out.

 As a last resort, Paul secured a rematch against Fury; and in December 2021, he got his long-awaited KO, knocking Woodley out in the sixth round to finally settle the score.

 In October 2022, Jake Paul had the biggest fight of his career thus far — stepping into the ring with Brazilian MMA star Anderson Silva.

 While ‘The Problem Child’ predicted he’d finish the fight by stoppage before the end of the fifth round, 47-year-old Silva managed to keep up and take it the distance.